 While training will vary from one company and industry to another, these best practices can ensure employees learn all they need to know.

-- Know when to be hands-on, and when not to be.
+Know when to be hands-on and hands-off.
 Some training can be done independently, like video training, while some must be guided.
 Determine which tasks fit which categories, and plan accordingly.

 Hanging posters in your workplace may sound a little strange, but it some cases it is a legal requirement.
 Many locations require information regarding confidential reporting, labor laws, and union laws to be displayed for clear employee access.
 If you live in one of these regions, you’ll need to understand area rulings and comply accordingly.

-Launching a small business can be a challenge, but the right approach to talent acquisition can be the difference between success and failure.
-With this hiring an employee checklist, it’s possible to elevate your hiring practices and increase your odds of finding the perfect fit.
+Launching a small business can be a challenge, but the right approach to talent acquisition can spell the difference between success and failure.
+Use this checklist when hiring an employee to elevate your hiring practices and increase your odds of finding the perfect fit.